Visualizing Higher-Order Elements – Part 1: A Primer

 Unsteady flows with propagating vortices are the class of flows that benefit the most from higher-order methods.
 This is the type of flow you often get with large-eddy simulations, which are becoming more popular as computers get more powerful.
 For this reason, the usage of higher-order methods will likely increase in the future.
 Visual Analysis codes like Tecplot 360 need to be ready.

-In the next blog I’ll discuss the complex nature of visualizing higher-order finite-element data.
+In the next blog I’ll discuss the complex nature of higher-order finite-element data.
 See all blogs on higher order elements.

 Subscribe to Tecplot 360

 Get notified when the next blog is posted!